-The responsibility to implement this plan lies with the Town of Granite Quarry's Board of Aldermen.
+The responsibility to implement this plan lies with the Granite Quarry's Town Council.
 Through its leadership, this plan will serve as the blueprint for refreshing revitalizing growth.
 The core area of Granite Quarry will be strengthened, opportunity for economic success will be established, and the foundation for decision making will be provided.